themrdemonized/STALKER-Anomaly-modded-exes/README.md

   * Allows to modify contents of loaded xml files before processing by engine by utilizing Lua scripts
   * For more information see DXML.md guide.

+* Doppler effect of sounds based on code by Cribbledirge and edited by demonized.
+  * To edit effect strength, type in console `snd_doppler_power [0, 5]`.
+Choosing power 0 will disable the feature

 * Additional edits and bugfixes by demonized
   * Restored "Fatal Error" MessageBox popup in case of encountering fatal engine errors like it was on Windows 7 or lower
   * Fixed sorting news in News Tab in PDA